HimJ379PRO/Divvy-Bikes---BI-Project/README.md

 **Key Insight**
 - ‘Male Subscribers’ are our key customers who take the most trips.
 (59% of total trips).

-#### Recommendations

-**Earn ad revenue/sales commission by promoting partner brands:** \
+**Recommendations**

+**Generate Ad Revenue and Sales Commissions:**
-Partner with brands to advertise sales and discounts to the Divvy app users.
-These ads, along with the link to the product page, would be sent to the subscriber's phone at the end of a trip via push notification.
+- Collaborate with brands to advertise sales and discounts to Divvy app users.
+These ads, along with links to product pages, will be sent to subscribers' phones via push notifications at the end of a trip.
+- Utilize the rider's route to promote shops along the riding path.

 **Focus on our most frequent riders (Male Subscribers):**

 + **Personalized Offers:** Use data analytics to identify usage patterns among male subscribers and create personalized offers that encourage more frequent use.
 For example, offer loyalty rewards or discounts for achieving certain ride milestones each month.
-+ **Fitness Challenges:** Organize fitness challenges or biking events that cater to competitive and fitness-oriented males, offering prizes or recognition for participation and achievements.
+This will ensure the optimum revenue from our most frequent riders.
 + **Interest-Based Marketing:** Promote biking as a complementary activity to popular male-dominated interests such as sports, fitness, or commuting.
 Highlight benefits such as improved health, cost savings, and convenience.

 **Attract More Female Riders:**